Best Rifle Scope: Top Picks for Precision Shooting in 2025

 Nightforce ATACR 7-35×56

-The Nightforce ATACR 7-35×56, a scope that’s built a reputation for being as robust and reliable as a Toyota diesel engine.
+The Nightforce ATACR 7-35×56 is a scope that’s built a reputation for being as robust and reliable as the Toyota diesel engine.
 While the Nightforce B.E.A.S.T has retired from the scene, the ATACR steps in as the heavyweight champion of long-range optics.
-Firstly, this scope is built very tough, featuring a sturdy 34mm tube and weighing in at a hefty 39.3 ounces / 1113 grams.
+This scope is built very tough, featuring a sturdy 34mm tube and weighing in at a hefty 39.3 ounces / 1113 grams.
 It’s 16 inches / 406mm long, so it’s not exactly a lightweight, but the payoff is in its rock solid build and high performance.
+In the hand I do like the feel and overall build quality of the scope.
+I can see why its a popular choice in the military.

-The magnification range is a large and capable 7-35x, making it an easy addition to the best long range rifle scope list for reaching out to extreme distances.
-The internal adjustment range is 100 MOA (29 MRAD) for elevation and 60 MOA (17 MRAD) for windage, ensuring you can dial in those long shots with plenty of room.
+The magnification range is a large and capable 7-35x, making it an easy addition to the best long range rifle scope list for its ability on reaching out to extreme distances.
+The internal adjustment range is 100 MOA (29 MRAD) for elevation and 60 MOA (17 MRAD) for windage, ensures you can dial in those long shots with plenty of room.
 The parallax adjustment starts at a close 11 yards and stretches out to infinity, perfect for all shooting scenarios.

 The ATACR is also equipped with Nightforce’s digIllum digital illumination, offering both red and green options with multiple brightness settings.
 These illumination options help you see your reticle in any light condition.
 The ZeroStop feature allows you to return to your original zero effortlessly and a must have for scopes in this category, no matter how many adjustments you’ve made during your shoot.
 A power throw lever comes standard and makes magnification changes swift and seamless.
 A crucial feature for dynamic shooting scenarios.